 PennApps is built upon the idea that everyone should be able to participate, from individuals who have never written a line of code to experts who have been developing for years.
 To help facilitate the learning experience, we've compiled a number of resources to help during the weekend.

 Routes will be back again this fall to provide you with additional resources and incentive when you hack on specific themes or just cool things to be a part of in addition to your hack.
 Think of Routes as a series of forks you can take, each adjusting your final destination by a bit.
 The right combination will help make your hack that much better, and each one you choose to take could lead to a very special payoff.
-This fall the Routes you can take Health, VR/AR, Design, and Social & Civic Hacking.
+This fall the Routes you can take Health, Education, VR/AR, Cybersecurity, and Social & Civic Hacking.
 Routes will give you special access to resources, fun side events, workshops and should you choose to incorporate one or more into your hack, prizes.

 PennApps is partnering with Architechs again this year to let hackers get their hands dirty with hardware hacking.
 Whether you have vast experience with hardware or want to try it for the first time, our team of hardware volunteers will help you learn to use the cool gadgets we’re offering to build something incredible.
 We will be providing access to laser cutters and 3D printers as well as having our hardware check-out station to help make your hack the best one out there.